skye2k2/generals-bot/README.md

 <summary>To-Do List:</summary>

+- Efficient army consolidation, when discovered by a more powerful opponent
+- Ruthless declaration of war, if an opponent with a known general location suddenly becomes vulnerable
+- Ability to abort extended operations, if field conditions suddenly change
+- Targeted exploration, not just random movement
+- Add teammate recognition and ping generation and acknowledgement
+- Send game logs to log section, instead of console
 - On turn 50, consolidate all newly-generated troops and either attack, expand, explore, or defend
 - Fuzzy recursive logic for army consolidation
   - Identify location of target